-Product Features ASIC Service Well-established ASIC development platform, based on our unique video processor and image processing technologies. offer a wide variety of video interface IPs, like LVDS, HDMI, DVI, V-by-one, Display port, MIPI, MHL, etc. built-in 8/32- bit microprocessor built-in video processing algorithm like super-high resolution, sun-light readable, MEMC, FRC, etc built-in 3D feature technologies like 2D-to-3D, Glasses-free 3D, 3D multi-view, 3D visual protection, etc. support 4K x 2K/ 5K x 2K/ 8K x 4K display Depth sensing algorithm and hardware accelerator for 3D sensing and AR/VR applications Low power Convolution Neural Network (CNN) algorithm and hardware accelerator for Computer Vision market
+Product Features ASIC Service Well-established ASIC development platform, based on our unique video processor and image processing technologies. offer a wide variety of video interface IPs, like LVDS, HDMI, DVI, V-by-one, Display port, MIPI, MHL, etc. built-in 8/32- bit microprocessor built-in video processing algorithm like super-high resolution, sun-light readable, MEMC, FRC, etc built-in 3D feature technologies like 2D-to-3D, Glasses-free 3D, 3D multi-view, 3D visual protection, etc. support 4K x 2K/ 5K x 2K/ 8K x 4K display Depth sensing algorithm and hardware accelerator for 3D sensing and AR/VR applications

-LCOS and MEMS Products
+LCoS and MEMS Products

-Himax Display, our subsidiary, has contributed to our microdisplay products lines: Color-filter LCOS, Color-sequential LCOS, Front-Lit LCOS and MEMS.
+Himax Display, our subsidiary, has contributed to our microdisplay products lines: Color-filter LCoS, Color-sequential LCoS, Front-Lit LCoS and MEMS.

-The latest development of Front-Lit LCOS enables an ultra-compact and extremely power-efficient optical engine by consolidating and integrating LED illumination system and the polarization beam splitter (PBS) into the micro display module itself.
-Front-Lit LCOS enables a much-simplified optical engine design and assembly process that could successfully lowered customers' manufacturing time and costs.
+The latest development of Front-Lit LCoS enables an ultra-compact and extremely power-efficient optical engine by consolidating and integrating LED illumination system and the polarization beam splitter (PBS) into the micro display module itself.
+Front-Lit LCoS enables a much-simplified optical engine design and assembly process that could successfully lowered customers' manufacturing time and costs.

-Himax Display is one of the market leaders of the LCOS industry since 2012 with the whole product line patented.
-We believe Himax Display is the only non-captive LCOS company that owned a mass production ready liquid crystal assembly line.
-We have produced and shipped over 2.0 million units from this ISO certified line.
-Our customers use our products in various applications such as pico-projector, communication, toy projector, AR glasses, HUD for automotive and HUD for motorcycle.
+Himax Display is one of the market leaders of the LCoS industry since 2012 with the whole product line patented.
+Himax Display has a mass production ready liquid crystal assembly line, which is unique in the industry with mass production shipping volume.
+We have produced and shipped around 3 million units from this ISO certified line.
+Our customers use our products in various applications such as pico-projector, communication, toy projector, AR glasses, and AR-HUD for automotive.

-The merits of our technology features in resolution, power consumption, size, cost, optical engine design, and image quality.
-Many of our industry-leading customers have demonstrated their state-of-the-art products, including holographic HUD (AR HUD), AR glasses and LiDAR system, with Himax LCOS technology inside at the 2020 CES with positive market feedbacks.
-Our technology leadership and proven manufacturing expertise have made us a preferred partner for customers in these emerging markets and their ongoing engineering projects in AR goggles and AR HUD for automotive applications.
+The merits of our technology feature in resolution, power consumption, size, cost, optical engine design, and image quality.
+Many of our industry-leading customers have demonstrated their state-of-the-art products, including pico-projector, holographic display, AR glasses and AR HUD system, with Himax LCoS technology inside at the 2020 CES with positive market feedbacks.
+Our technology leadership and proven manufacturing expertise have made us a preferred partner for customers in these emerging markets and their ongoing engineering projects in AR glasses and AR HUD for automotive applications.
+In May 2021, Himax Display revealed its proprietary LCoS 2.0 phase modulation technology, which enable features multi-focal plane images displaying along with less power consumption, lower cost and smaller form factor to enable holographic display applications for AR-HUD.
+In addition, phase modulation technology provides LiDAR for autonomous driving and Wavelength Selective Switch ("WSS") for Wavelength-Division Multiplexing ("WDM") optical communications networks.
+In the near future, holographic display will provide a revolution to AR-glasses to achieve consumer friendly products (small size, light weight and low-power consumption).